bytefair/scentric/readme.md

 * Readded small-menu.js and removed rainbow.js
 * Ran theme against many checks and removed deprecated function overrides and other deprecated functionality

+__v1.0__

+* Theme validates and meets all normal expectations for WP.org themes aside from post thumbnail support built in.
+* Lots of minor cleanup of the code.
+* Finally created a screenshot.png file

 ## Components

 * [Normalize.css](http://necolas.github.com/normalize.css/)